Management Control

 Associate Professor Ignacio Garcia de Olalla Lopez, Department of accounting and operations management

-The series of Short Learning Modules consists of three separate modules where you can chose one, two or three modules.
+The series of Short Online Modules consists of three separate modules where you can chose one, two or three modules.
 Each module runs over a period of three weeks with weekly 3 hours online live classes at Zoom and online learning material and activities at the Insendi learning platform.

 If you have signed up for all three modules within the same course series, and qualify for exam for this type of course at BI, you may formalize the course series with an exam, counting for 7.5 ECTS.